neo4j/docker-neo4j/DEVELOPMENT.md

 ## In Intellij

-1. Make sure the project SDK is java 11 or java 8 as necessary.
+1. Make sure the project SDK is java 17, 11 or 8 as necessary.
-1. Edit the [pom.xml file](../master/pom.xml) to replace  `${env.NEO4JVERSION}` with the `NEO4JVERSION` you used to build the image.
+2. Edit the [pom.xml file](../master/pom.xml) to replace  `${env.NEO4JVERSION}` with the `NEO4JVERSION` you used to build the image.
 *(Yes this is terrible, and we need to think of an alternative to this)*.

     For example: